 A range of potential treatments have been suggested for COVID-19 but nobody knows if any of them will turn out to be more effective in helping people recover than the usual standard of hospital care which all patients will receive.

-The RECOVERY Trial will begin by testing some of these suggested treatments:
+The RECOVERY Trial is currently testing some of these suggested treatments:

 - Azithromycin (a commonly used antibiotic)